Groumy/Groumy.github.io/_drafts/tbh-.md

 For some it might be ok that since the foe is more powerful than you, you just can't criticaly hit it, but for most players they will have the impression we have robbed them ...

-So, let's say that you
+So, now that we don't use

 # The house rule